HRTCloudDemo/HRTCloudDemo.github.io/_labs/005/index.markdown

 }
 ```

-The service will return either "happy" or "unhappy" in the mood property.
-You should use this value to indicate the mood in your chat application.
+The `mood` property will either be "`happy`" or "`unhappy`".
+You can use this value to indicate the chat partner's mood in your application.

 ## References
 * [Source code of the Tone Analyzer application](https://github.com/HRTCloudDemo/HRTToneDemo)